The InSAR absolute phase amid singularities: Introduction

 The absolute phase thus defined introduces practical challenges for interpreting InSAR data.
 Specifically: \begin{enumerate} \item It usually is not directly observable, as it requires a continuous series of observations. \item It is undefined if a phase singularity with vanishing coherence magnitude occurs at some point along the (unobserved) absolute path.
-I will refer to these situations as \textit{absolute phase singularities}. \item It depends on the coherence along the entire path, not just the endpoints. \end{enumerate} Fig. \ref{fig:threesurfts} shows the absolute phase $\phia(s)$ modeled for three moving surface segments as a function of dimensionless time $s$ for a fixed primary at $s = 0$.
-For $s < 1/3$, segments 2 and 3 move up simultaneously, pulling the phase to $- 2 \pi$.
-As the segments return to their initial position at secondary time $s = 1$, the absolute phase $\phia(1) = -2\pi$.
-This nonzero value cannot be interpreted as a range difference, as the positions are identical at $s = 0$ and $s = 1$.
-Had the segments remained stationary, the observed wrapped phase would have been zero for all $s$, and $\phia(1) = 0$.
+I will refer to these situations as \textit{absolute phase singularities}. \item It depends on the coherence along the entire path, not just the endpoints. \end{enumerate}

+An example of path dependence is shown in Fig. \ref{fig:threesurfts}, depicting the absolute phase $\phia(s)$ modeled for three moving surface segments as a function of dimensionless time $s$ for a fixed primary at $s = 0$.
+The surface segments, not resolved in the observations, are inspired by permafrost landforms comprised of multiple parts that undergo wavelength-scale differential movements \cite{zwieback24}.
+Segment 1 (red) stays stationary throughout, at position $b_1(s) = 0$.
+Conversely, segments 2 (teal) and 3 (blue) move up simultaneously for $s < 1/3$.
+Upward movement corresponds to a decreasing absolute phase, obtained by unwrapping over secondary time $s$.
+At secondary time $s = 1$, all segments have returned to their initial position, but the absolute phase $\phia(1) = -2\pi$.
+This nonzero value cannot be interpreted as a displacement or range difference, as the positions are identical at $s = 0$ and $s = 1$.
+Had the segments remained stationary, the absolute phase $\phia(s) = 0$ for all $s$.

+The loss of correspondence between absolute phase and range difference may seem undesirable, but it is not a quirk of the observational definition of the absolute phase.
+In differential interferometry the observationally defined absolute phase is the unique real-valued quantity that depends continuously on secondary time and is congruent with the wrapped phase (Sec. \ref{sec:differential}).
+In other words, proportionality to range difference is incompatible with a real-valued phase when there is path dependence.
 Such path dependence and related characteristics will be studied in examples from differential InSAR and across-track InSAR modes in Sec. \ref{sec:differential} and \ref{sec:across}.